 Portfolios On Recent Projects.
 Jason Houston specializes in stories related to environmental conservation, exploring the issues from the perspective of human communities and culture.
 Water, fisheries, fire, forests, food security, indigenous rights, cultural heritage, and impacts related to climate instability—and how local communities deal with all these issues.
 He has experience organizing and executing editorial assignments and NGO commissions in North, Central, and South America, the Caribbean, Asia, South Pacific, and Africa, collaborating creatively to combine long-term projects and specialty focus with the timely and immediate needs of clients.

-Cover Story for Science Magazine & ongoing advocacy.
-Isolated Indigenous People in the Amazon face social/environmental pressure on their sovereignty.
-Cover feature for Science, sponsored by Pulitzer Center, featured in The New York Times and PDN.
+Cover Story for Science Magazine & On-Going Personal Project.
+Indigenous tribes in the Amazon face social/environmental pressure.
+Cover feature for Science, with Pulitzer Center, featured in The New York Times and PDN.
 Additional advocacy throughout 2017 & 2018.

 Feature Story for Nature Conservancy.
-An editorial photo essay around the MARCO Data Portal exploring the economic importance and embedded culture of fisheries on the Mid-Atlantic coast of the United States.
+An editorial photo essay around the MARCO Data Portal exploring the economic importance and culture depth of fisheries on the Mid-Atlantic coast of the United States.

-NGO Commission for Rare (Book & Exhibition).
-I traveled to Borneo to document the communities that live in and around the Lamandau River Wildlife Reserve to help inform programs on to habitat restoration and orangutan reintroductions.
+Commission for Rare.
+I traveled to Borneo to document the communities that live in and around the Lamandau River Wildlife Reserve producing a book and exhibition to help inform programs on to habitat restoration and orangutan reintroductions.